Skip to Content (Press Enter) Skip to Footer (Press Enter)

 The Board is mindful of the long-term implications of strategic decisions and carefully assesses those implications.
 For example, decisions around capital expenditure aim to balance the need to invest in the existing infrastructure with the objectives of growing the business and implementing new and improved systems.

 The Group’s success is dependent on the proper selection, pricing and merchandising of arts and craft products.
 We believe it is important to retain a range that meets the needs of our established customer base, which continues to benefit from our evolving specialist products, while also inspiring a new generation of customers through more accessible pricing and inspiring product selection.
-This is coupled with the inspiration that is provided by a wide range of demonstrations and workshops that are available online and in-store, as well as our online ‘Ideas Hub’ and social media content.
+This is coupled with the inspiration that is provided by a wide range of demonstrations and workshops that are available online and in-store, as well as our online ‘Ideas/Projects Hub’ and social media content.

 The Group is also focused on multi-channel growth as we seek to better serve our customers’ needs.
-The Group employs a robust selection process with regards to the opening of new stores and will continue to open stores in relevant locations across the United Kingdom (including Northern Ireland) to drive profitability and brand awareness.
+The Group employs a robust selection process with regards to the opening of new stores and will continue to open stores in relevant locations across the United Kingdom to drive profitability and brand awareness.
 This is coupled with the aim of increasing E-commerce participation as we continue to grow both online sales and profitability through further digital investment, whilst improving our online experience and offering.

 The interests of colleagues